4.8. Spectrum Classes

 spec = ot.TransmissionSpectrum("Rectangle", wl0=500, wl1=650, inverse=True)

-Creating an edgepass filter becomes easy by setting the bound to the edge of the visible range.
+Creating an edgepass filter is done by setting one rectangle bound to the edge of the visible range.

 spec = ot.TransmissionSpectrum("Rectangle", wl0=500, wl1=780)